PO Box–Only ZIP Codes

 Awesome.
 So there is a list.
 But you probably wanted to know how you could access and interface with it.
 Well, there are a number of ways to find out if a city contains "P" classification (or non-physical address) ZIP Codes.

 If you just need to know if a location falls under the "P" category, that kind of information is the easiest to find.
-You can can do it now with our free demo.
+You can can do it now with our USPS postal address validator.
 Want to find an API that does it for you as you punch addresses in?
 That's a bit more specific.
-So is a batch processor that runs a slew of addresses at a time, to tell you what's a "P" ZIP Code and what's not.
+So is bulk address validation that runs a list of addresses at a time from an Excel spreadsheet or CSV file, to tell you what's a "P" ZIP Code and what's not.

 For those last two, you're not likely to find a service that does just the ZIP Codes.
-Most providers package it together with things like geocoding and address validation.
-The good news is this: ZIP Codes are the easy part.
+Most providers package it together with things like geocoding, address standardization, validation and full 9 digit zip codes.
+The good news is this: 5 digit ZIP Codes are the easy part.

 To sum up: there is a list, it is accessible, and you can have even large lists checked to find out if your physical address are not directly serviced by the USPS.
 Places like "Zip-Codes" or "ZipInfo" can help you find a pre-generated list of ZIP Code types if that's what you need.
 If you're looking to find out if addresses you have on file fall under the "P" category (or any other ZIP Code type), we provide that information as part of our address validation services.
-Simply run the address through our system and we will let you know in the blink of an eye.
+Simply verify a postal address and we will let you know in the blink of an eye.